 Potential wildlife resources in the study area were evaluated by reviewing existing information and identifying potentially suitable habitat with geographic information system (GIS) modeling.
-Limited access was obtained for geotechnical boring investigations for the Project, and focused bird surveys prior to geotechnical work were conducted in these specific locations in 2020 and 2021.
-Specific special-status birds observed during the January 2021 focused bird surveys conducted prior to geotechnical boring are included in Appendix 10A.
-Property access restrictions precluded field surveys of wildlife resources in the remainder of the study area since the preparation of the 2017 Draft EIR/EIS (Chapter 3, Environmental Analysis).
-Previous surveys to characterize habitat and wildlife communities and for focused surveys for groups of wildlife species (i.e., amphibians and reptiles, birds, and mammals) were conducted from 1998 to 2004 and in 2010 to 2011 within study areas that vary from the Project study area.
-Because these survey data are 10 to 23 years old, other sources of data and habitat modeling were used to determine the potential presence of wildlife resources in the study area.
+Property access restrictions precluded field surveys of wildlife resources in the study area since the preparation of the 2017 Draft EIR/EIS.
+Previous surveys to characterize habitat and wildlife communities and for focused surveys for groups of wildlife species (i.e., amphibians and reptiles, birds, and mammals) were conducted from 1998 to 2004 and in 2010 to 2011.
+Results of these surveys were reported in the 2017 Draft EIR/EIS and are not included in this chapter.
+Limited information from January 2021 focused bird surveys conducted for geotechnical boring investigations for the Project is reported in Appendix 10A.
 The following information was reviewed.

-• California Natural Diversity Database (CNDDB) search results for occurrences of special-status wildlife species (defined in Section 10.2.3, Special-Status Wildlife Species) within 5 miles of the study area (Appendix 9A, Special-Status Plant Species) (California Department of Fish and Wildlife 2021a), which encompasses a distance that reasonably includes special-status wildlife that may occur in the Project area.

-- An unofficial endangered and threatened species list for the study area, obtained from the Information, Planning, and Consultation (IPaC) website (Appendix 9A) (U.S. Fish and Wildlife Service 2021). - Historical and recent (i.e., 2020) aerial imagery of the study area in Google Earth Pro. - Species distribution, habitat association, and habitat requirement information from numerous sources cited in this chapter and Appendices 10A and 10B. - California Essential Habitat Connectivity Project (Spencer et al. 2010) and GIS habitat connectivity layers from 2019 in the online map viewer. - Locations of special-status birds in eBird (Cornell Lab of Ornithology 2021).
+- California Natural Diversity Database (CNDDB) search results for occurrences of special-status wildlife species (defined in Section 10.2.3) within 5 miles of the study area (Appendix 9A, Special-Status Plant Species) (California Department of Fish and Wildlife 2021a). - An unofficial endangered and threatened species list for the study area, obtained from the Information, Planning, and Consultation (IPaC) website (Appendix 9A) (U.S. Fish and Wildlife Service 2021). - Historical and recent (i.e., 2020) aerial imagery of the study area in Google Earth Pro. - Species distribution, habitat association, and habitat requirement information from numerous sources cited in this chapter and Appendices 10A and 10B. - California Essential Habitat Connectivity Project (Spencer et al. 2010).

 Potentially suitable habitat for special-status wildlife species in the study area was determined based on scientific literature and GIS modeling.
 Available literature was reviewed to identify known habitat associations and habitat requirements for each species.
-Habitat requirements were then compared with the existing land cover types mapped in the study area, and a series of assumptions were made regarding which land cover types could provide potentially suitable habitat for each species based on its habitat requirements.
-The land cover types associations, model assumptions, and rationales are in the species model descriptions (Appendix 10B).
-Using the assumptions and rationales from the model descriptions, a list of potentially suitable land cover types was created for each species.
-The potentially suitable land cover types were then modeled using GIS software to identify areas of potential habitat for most species in the study area.
-Modeling using GIS software was not used to identify habitat for Antioch Dunes anthicid beetle (Anthicus antiochensis) and Sacramento anthicid beetle (Anthicus sacramento) because suitable habitat for these species is limited to areas along the Sacramento River and was assumed to be present in the limited Project footprint along the river.
-Because the models were limited in part by the accuracy of aerial imagery interpretation and the inability to field verify the land cover mapping, they generally overestimate the amount of potential habitat in the study area for one or more species (see species models description in Appendix 10B for more information).
-Special-status wildlife species with moderate to high potential to occur in the study area are assumed to be present in the Project area and may be affected by the Project.
+These requirements were then compared with the existing land cover types mapped in the study area, and a series of assumptions were made regarding which land cover types could provide potentially suitable habitat for each species based on its habitat requirements.
+The land cover types associations, model assumptions and rationales are in the species model descriptions (Appendix 10B).
+Using the assumptions and rationales from the model descriptions, a list of potentially suitable land cover types was created for each species, which was then modeled using GIS software to identify areas of potential habitat for most species in the study area (models were not created for a few species).
+Because the models are limited in part by the accuracy of aerial imagery interpretation and the inability to field verify the land cover mapping, they may over- or underestimate the amount of potential habitat in the study area for one or more species.

 10.2.2.
-Land Cover Types and Associated Common Wildlife Species
+Land Cover Types and Associated Wildlife

 The study area and vicinity are predominantly vegetated by natural and agricultural vegetation.
 Aerial imagery interpretation was primarily used to map the land cover types in the study area.
 The land cover types identified in the study area are shown in Figure 9B-1 in Appendix 9B, Vegetation and Wetland Methods and Information, and are listed in Table 9B-1, which also provides acreage estimates for each type.
-All land cover type acreages are preliminary and subject to revision based on pedestrian surveys once access has been granted to the study area.
-The habitats and common wildlife associated with each land cover type are described below.
-Land cover types that special-status wildlife are associated with are discussed in Section 10.2.3, Special-Status Wildlife Species, and in Appendix 10A.
+The habitats and wildlife commonly associated with each land cover type are described below.